xieyaoyue/tp/docs/UserGuide.md

 * Words in UPPER_CASE are parameters that you should provide.
 Example: In `-c CATEGORY`, `CATEGORY` is a parameter. `-c Food` would mean that the item belongs to the 'food' category.

-* Parameters in square brackets (i.e. []) are options provided for you to choose to enter.
+* Parameters in square brackets (i.e. []) are options provided for you to choose to enter (no need to enter [] when entering the command).
 You may choose one out of all.
 Example: `edit INDEX [-c CATEGORY] [-d NEW DESCRIPTION]` can be used as `edit 1 [-c Food]` or `edit 1 [-c NEW DESCRIPTION]`

 * The abbreviation of `MONTH` is case sensitive.
 The system only accepts the abbreviation of `MONTH` with the first three letters, and the first